Venue: Council Chamber - Civic Centre. View directions

 Officers be authorised to release the budget provision to undertake an audit of all trees owned by Runnymede Borough Council in the financial year 2023/24.

+successfully implemented.
 The Committee was supportive of this approach, but some concerns were raised regarding the ease of use for Blue Badge Holders and the loss of a cash payment option.
 Members were reassured by Officers that Blue Badge holders would be supported in various ways to ensure an easy transition.
 It was also noted that whilst the car parks would be cashless there would be an array of payment options available.
+It was resolved: That the business case for the procurement and implementation of Automatic Number Plate Recognition (ANPR) systems in four Council owned car parks be approved; and That, subject to the Corporate Management Committee approving the provision set aside in the Capital Programme (as detailed above); The Committee approve the release of the provision set aside in the General Fund Revenue Budget and Business Plan for this purpose.

 It was resolved: